 If you’re only going to casually use your paddle board, then make sure the paddle has an offset of seven degrees.
 For those who SUP race, then you need a broader angle, 12 degrees.
 If you use your SUP board for other activities besides paddle boarding, then get a paddle with 10 degrees.

 You must concern yourself with the angle of the paddle’s shaft as well.
 Straight shafts may seem like a no-brainer, but they aren’t always.
 For instance, bent shafts keep your wrists neutral.
 This can prevent pain since you don’t have to strain to operate the paddle.
 Straight shafts work best for short rides then and angled ones for longer voyages.
+Read more on why paddle board paddles are angled in this post.

 The shape of the blade can also impact the quality of your ride.
 Blades come in two shapes, rectangular or teardrop.
 With a rectangular paddle blade, it has a narrow bottom.
 This makes paddling easier on your body.
 Teardrop blades have a bottom that’s wider than a rectangular paddle.
 That gives you more power and a tougher stroke than a rectangular blade.
 In turn, you might get exhausted faster.